a-tab-a/ADPM/README.md

 * The Weather Translation Model for Ground Delay Program Planning (WTMG)
 * The Baseline model and Models A-D discussed in the above paper

-Also included are the trained model parameters for ADPM at San Francisco International and Newark Liberty International airports
+Also included are the trained model parameters for ADPM at San Francisco International and Newark Liberty International airports.

-## Get the model
+### Get the model
 Returns an array whose (i,j,k,m) entry is the probability of AAR m at time t+j given AAR k at time t+j-1 and weather forecast i at time t+j, where i=1 is IMC and i=2 is VMC.

 ```
-#!text

 $ cd model_parameters
 $ julia